anyaevostinar/SymbulationEmp/RefactorDEV_README.md

 [x] Get host reproduction working (with no point requirement) [x] Get mutator working
-[x] Get tasks working (and hosts completing them and getting points) [ ] Get all host tests working with new setup
+[x] Get tasks working (and hosts completing them and getting points) [-] Get all host tests working with new setup
+    * Decided better to get refactor complete with some tests so that others can then jump in again, so will be doing minimal test porting, just enough to convince myself things are functional
 [ ] Get data tracking working
 [ ] Check that is everything outside of symbionts and special interactions [ ] Get symbionts existing (no interaction)